-Please note that CIH^{LMU} requires you to work on accompanying scientific articles during your doctoral studies.
+Please note that CIHLMU requires you to work on accompanying scientific articles during your doctoral studies.
 Therefore, Ph.D. candidates are required to have at least one article based on their Ph.D. project accepted by a peer-reviewed journal before submitting their dissertation to the Program Coordination and being admitted to the defense.
 For this article, it is sufficient to be recognized at least as co-author.
+However, the article should be related to the Ph.D. research project, an affiliation to the CIHLMU or the LMU University Hospital should be recognizable and the LMU supervisors should be named as co-authors.
 Only original work (no reviews or case studies) published or accepted for publication in a peer-reviewed journal will be accepted.
 A scan or copy of the electronic acceptance confirmation is sufficient as proof of acceptance of the article.
 Ph.D. candidates are required to forward this confirmation from the journal or its editor to the Ph.D.
 Program Coordination along with the manuscript itself as submitted to the journal (both as separate PDF files).